Lethja/Newth/Autotool/README.md

 ### Recommended configurations

-On most POSIX compliant operating systems simply running `./configure` gives the optimum result however there are some systems that work better with or outright require certain configuration options to work properly:
+On most POSIX compliant operating systems simply running `./configure` gives the optimum result however, there are some systems that work better with or outright require certain configuration options to work properly:

 | Operating System | Configure Command             |
 |------------------|-------------------------------|